DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-7. Repeat the steps in order to find a users within the active directory and then double-click on the user.
+7. Repeat the steps to find a user within the Active Directory, and then double-click the user.

  <br>
    <br>